Megyn Kelly Fancies Herself Another Oprah As Mocking Commences On Social Media? [Opinion]

 According to AOL News, Kelly reportedly sees herself helping people the way Oprah does and she would like to fashion herself as a new generation of Oprah.
 One might imagine that Oprah’s fans might have something to say about Kelly fancying herself the next Oprah.
 This is America and you can set your goals and go after them, no matter how high those goals appear to be.

-Page Six reported that Kelly wants to “completely change her tune” when she debuts in her new NBC gig.
+Page Six reports that Kelly wants to “completely change her tune” when she debuts in her new NBC gig.
 Kelly has left her Fox News strategies behind her.
 Those days where she embarked on “a lot of combative interviewing” and “going after people,” are over, according to a source interviewed by Page Six.
 It sounds as if people can expect to see a softer Megyn Kelly, but she didn’t become famous being soft.
 Will she survive such an opposite transformation?

 Megyn Kelly reportedly wants to be the Oprah of NBC https://t.co/L51D7kCQMC